Frequently Asked Questions (FAQ)

 The interviews are about 15 min for the first round and 30 min for the second round.

 The selection processes are very similar.
 The assessment of your performance in the interviews is based on the same questionnaires.

 We don’t have quotas for the Matter to Life study.
 All applicants will be treated equally and independent of age, gender, nationality, etc.

-We are aiming for small cohort size and thereby excellent networking.
-Therefore, we only accept 10 students per year and site.
+We are aiming for a small cohort size.
+Therefore, we only accept 20 students per year.